 Tattoos: A Form of Self-Expression

-Although it is not right, but it is true that people will judge you by your appearance.
+Although it is not right, it is true that some people will judge you based on your appearance.
 You may want to consider this before you get a tattoo.
-Many companies have a dress code that states that you must cover all tattoos while in the workplace.
-If you are not able to cover it and it is noticeable during the interview, you may miss out on job opportunities that you are qualified for.
+Many companies have dress codes that state that employees must cover all tattoos while in the workplace.
+If you are not able to cover a tattoo and it is noticeable during an interview, you could miss out on a job that you are qualified for.

-It is not deemed professional looking to have a tattoo peaking from the collar of your shirt, wrapping around your neck.
-You may not get where you are capable of being if you are not able to cover up some of that colorful decoration you cover your body with.
+In some settings, it is not deemed professional-looking to have a tattoo peeking out from the collar of your shirt and wrapping around your neck.
+You may not get where you are capable of being if you are not able to cover up some of that colorful ink you decorate your body with.

 The Meaning Behind the Art

-You can say anything that you want with a tattoo.
+You can say anything that you want to with a tattoo.
 It can be simple and sweet, or it can have hidden meaning behind it.
-For example; a rainbow tattoo.
-Is it a symbol of beauty, innocence and purity?
+Take a rainbow tattoo, for example—is it a symbol of beauty, innocence, and purity?
 Or is it an expression of sexual orientation?

-Although you may be Head over heels in love, the choice to permanently have their name on your body, can sometimes come back to haunt you.
-Lets face it-people break up.
+Although you may be head-over-heels in love, the choice to permanently have someone's name inked on your body can sometimes come back to haunt you.
+Let's face it: people break up.
 Marriages end.
-Do you really want to be stuck with your ex's name tattooed on your body-FOREVER?
-At least wait until you have children and name the child after your spouse-then when the name goes on, you are from the moment on covered with a believable excuse for having 'Forever & Always Amanda" or "Dreaming of Nick" tattooed across your back.
+Do you really want to be stuck with your ex's name tattooed on your body forever?
+At least wait until you have children and name a child after your spouse.
+Then, when the relationship ends, you are covered with a believable excuse for having "Forever & Always Amanda" or "Dreaming of Nick" tattooed across your back.

-No matter the tattoo, you will have to answer questions about it to people the see it and either admire it, or wish to understand it.
-When your 21 and go to Las Vegas. what happens there may not stay there.
+No matter the tattoo, you will have to answer questions about it to people that see it and either admire it or wish to understand it.
+When you're 21 and go to Las Vegas, what happens there may not stay there.
 In fact, Vegas may follow you home and never ever leave you.
-When you are old and Gray with grandchildren running around, they may stop and ask you, while gazing upon a cartoon character you picked out in a tattoo shop one sober free night, "What's that, grandma-what made you want to get that"?
+When you are old and Gray with grandchildren running around, they may stop and ask you, while gazing upon a cartoon character you picked out in a tattoo shop one not-so-sober night, "What's that, Grandma? what made you want to get that?"

-The best thing about life is being able to live life and experience different things.
+The best thing about life is being able to live it your way and experience different things.
 Your body is a blank canvas, and decorating this canvas is a great way to express yourself.
-Tattoos use to be looked at as being something that either bikers got as a way to state which biker gang they were apart of or felons received them in prison.
+Tattoos used to be looked at as either something that bikers got to represent their gang or something felons received in prison.
 This is no longer the case.

-In this day and age, mothers have them, school teachers have them, doctors and athletes have them.
-The key to getting a tattoos is, finding something that you don't mind living with for the rest of your life.
-It really doesn't matter what anyone else thinks of what you decide to put onto your skin, as long as you are okay with the way that people may (or may not) judge you.
+In this day and age, mothers have them, school teachers have them, doctors have them, and athletes have them.
+The key to getting a tattoo is finding something that you don't mind living with for the rest of your life.
+It really doesn't matter what anyone else thinks of what you decide to put onto your skin as long as you are okay with the way that people may (or may not) judge you.